Crenshaw1312/Yagpdb-ccs/README.md

 # Yagpdb+Selfhost-ccs
-I wuv u all 14 stars? :3 <3 next target is Crafter's repo!
+I wuv u all 20 stars? :3 <3 next target is Wolf's repo!
 14 more stars to go!

 paggy and asggy commands are in go/gotmpl, yagpdb+selfhosts are done in lua, so you can see the percentage of yag vs selfhost under languages